linearregression/course-notes/irrational-behavior/04-readings.md

 Survey of NY Times readers appears that education *does not* depress the effect (giving => happiness)

 Evidence is still unclear as to whether charities should advertise the research that giving will make you happier.

+# A fine is a price
+Day care center study!

+Will fining parents for lateness decrease their lateness?
+Deterrence theory says yes

+Incomplete contracts can be swayed to financial vs. social by fines Adding the fine doubled late-arriving parents, and removing it didn't return things to the original levels

+Perfectly-rational models don't match this behavior

+# Man's search for meaning
+Bionicle experiment

+Less meaningful work == higher reservation wages
+Labor is meaningful to the extent that 1) it is recognized and/or 2) has some point or purpose.

+Experiment: find paired letters, paid per page (progressively less) condition 1: acknowledged condition 2: ignored condition 3: shredded
+Results: opposite of standard theory; effort highest in acknowledged and the same in ignored/shredded

+Experiment: Bionicle assembly
+condition 1: new bionicle each time condition 2: cycle through two bionicles (Sisyphus)
+Results: meaningful condition built 3.4 more bionicles Sisyphus participants "became disenchanted with their work"

+Marx's alienation of labor - worker separated from own activities, goals of the labor, and process of production

+# The IKEA effect
+Effort increases the value placed on the product by the worker [ Labroo and Kim, 2009 - "becoming a nicer person"? ] Success is required for overvaluing to occur
+People have a need for efficacy -- completion of tasks helps people feel competent and in control, and failure has negative psychological consequences

+Experiments: IKEA boxes, origami, and Lego construction

+Additional data: endowment effect and touch effect -- both less than IKEA completion is required for overvaluing (half-built boxes) not just DIYers susceptible to the effect

+[ involve users/consumers in effort to make them value the product more highly ]

+impact on sunk-cost and not-invented-here syndrome

+# Large stakes and big mistakes